tinacms/tinacms-site/content/blog/announcing-tinacms.md

 ### Where does Tina store my content?

 Currently, Tina writes to Markdown and data files and commits to Git but it can be extended to write to other data sources (think, a WordPress database, Google Sheets, Airtable, etc).
-When running locally, Tina writes to the file system and if you're using [Tina Teams](http://tinacms.org/teams), it commits to your GitHub/GitLab repo.
+When running locally, Tina writes to the file system and if you're using [Tina Teams](http://tinacms.org/teams), it commits to your GitHub /GitLab repo.

 ### Why Tina?